MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 - Activate, create and assign sensitivity labels

-- Activating Safe Attachments for SharePoint, OneDrive and Teams
+- Activating Safe Attachments for SharePoint, OneDrive, and Teams

 - Create, configure and test retention policies